National Payment Switch Bangladesh

-National Payment Switch Bangladesh (NPSB) is the national payment switch that ensures interoperability between account and card based transactions.
-It was established in 2012.
-Support include ATM, POS, Internet Banking Fund Transfer with MFS under active consideration.
+National Payment Switch Bangladesh (NPSB) is a Bangladeshi payment network that ensures national interoperability between account and card based transactions across banks in Bangladesh.
+It is owned and operated by Bangladesh's central bank the Bangladesh Bank.
+It supports ATMs, POS, and internet banking fund transfers with Mobile financial services (MFS).

 History

+NPSB was established in 2012.
 In 2025, Standard Chartered Bangladesh announced they were fully integrated with NPSB and also supported Bangla QR payment.

-Specifics
+Operations

-Individuals can transact maximum 3,00,000 taka/transaction at a frequency of maximum 10 times/day and no more than 10,00,000 taka per day.
-Corporate clients can transact 5,00,000 taka/transaction and maximum frequency as 20/day and 25,00,000 taka per day.
+At its launch there were transaction limits, individuals could transact maximum 3,00,000 taka/transaction at a frequency of maximum 10 times/day and no more than 10,00,000 taka per day.
+Corporate clients could transact 5,00,000 taka/transaction and maximum frequency as 20/day and 25,00,000 taka per day.
 2FA is mandatory for participating banks, with respect to online, e-commerce, interbanking, card not present transactions.

 In 2022, frequency limitations were lifted.